riddhimanrana/orion/README.md

 ## Real-world Applications

 Orion Live can be used in various applications such as blind disability assistance systems, deployable visual perception agents in systems like drones, robots, and other autonomous systems, and also act as a general-purpose live visual intelligence agent similar to the likes of Gemini Live and OpenAI Sora but with a focus on being open-source, real-time, and privacy-first and at a higher quality of output more tailored to specific use cases.
-See [https://orionlive.ai/research#application](https://orionlive.ai/research#application) for more details.
+See [Real-World Applications](https://orionlive.ai/research#applications) for more details.

 ## License